hashicorp/terraform-provider-awscc/docs/resources/ec2_flow_log.md

 - `resource_id` (String) The ID of the subnet, network interface, or VPC for which you want to create a flow log.
 - `resource_type` (String) The type of resource for which to create the flow log.
 For example, if you specified a VPC ID for the ResourceId property, specify VPC for this property.
-- `traffic_type` (String) The type of traffic to log.
-You can log traffic that the resource accepts or rejects, or all traffic.

 ### Optional